bnagy/crabstone/README.md

 BETA BETA BETA BETA
 ---
 + This repository name is chosen for clarity.
-The package name is gapstone
+The package name is crabstone
 + __Don't commit here or I will cut you__

   (Commit issues or fork ( it stays private ) and send me a pull request.)